 We begin today by acknowledging that we are standing on the homeland of the Lenape, which is, and always has been, a place of Indigenous movement.
 Our action today, at its most fundamental level, stands in solidarity with the Lenape and all Indigenous peoples, here and beyond, whose land was stolen to create settler states, and who continue to live under siege, surveillance, and colonial structural violence on their own occupied land.
 We stand with all those advancing Indigenous resurgence and decolonization in the face of colonial oppression.
 We stand in support of the return of their lands.
-This acknowledgement is a call to commit, and to take on the responsibility, to dismantle the ongoing effects of settler colonialism.
-This is where, together, we must begin and persist.
+This acknowledgement is a call to commit, and to take on the responsibility, to dismantle the ongoing effects of settler colonialism This is where, together, we must begin and persist.

-KANDERS MUST GO TODAY WE LAUNCH NINE WEEKS OF ART AND ACTION AT THE WHITNEY MUSEUM.
+KANDERS MUST GO TODAY IS THE SECOND WEEK OF NINE WEEKS OF ART AND ACTION AT THE WHITNEY MUSEUM.

-A diversity of tactics will be employed in order to amplify the demand first put forth by 100 staff members in a letter to museum leadership four months ago: Warren B. Kanders must be removed without delay.
+During this period of escalation, a diversity of tactics will be employed in order to amplify the demand first put forth by 100 staff members in a letter to museum leadership four months ago: Warren B. Kanders must be removed without delay.